jayoung/pamlWrapper/README.md

 ## To run these scripts in other ways

+The runPAML.pl script will only work on gizmo/rhino.
+Behind the scenes, it uses a singularity image file to run a pipeline of scripts inside a container using the Fred Hutch compute cluster via sbatch.

-Maybe you don't want to run on gizmo/rhino.
+Maybe you don't want to use the Fred Hutch computers (gizmo/rhino).
 Maybe you want to use individual scripts and modify them.
 Maybe you want to use Docker.
 See [here](docs/running_in_other_ways.md) for notes on how you might run it in other ways.

-# What happens when it runs?
+# What does runPAML.pl actually do?

 The pipeline performs the following steps on each input file (e.g. if the input file is called `myAln.fa`):